ParaGroup/WindFlow/README.md

 # Introduction
 WindFlow is a C++17 library for parallel data stream processing targeting heterogeneous shared-memory architectures featuring multi-core CPUs and GPU devices.
 The library provides common stream processing operators like map, flatmap, filter, fold/reduce as well as sliding-window operators designed with complex parallel features.
 The API allows building streaming applications through the <b>MultiPipe</b> and the <b>PipeGraph</b> programming constructs.
 The first is used to create parallel pipelines, while the second one allows several <b>MultiPipe</b> instances to be interconnected through <b>merge</b> and <b>split</b> operations, thus creating complex directed acyclic graphs of interconnected operators.

-The web site of the library is available at https://paragroup.github.io/WindFlow/.
+The web site of the library is available at: https://paragroup.github.io/WindFlow/.

 # Dependencies
 The library needs the following dependencies: